 We've all heard of culture shock and if we've ever moved out of our familiar home surroundings we have experienced it to some degree.
 We may not have labeled it as such, but we have experienced it.
-You may, for example, still remember adjusting to life on campus: the excitement of meeting new friends, experiencing the university academic setting, the frustration of trying to organize your time and meet deadlines and settling into your college career.
+Remember adjusting to life on campus: the excitement of meeting new friends, experiencing the university academic setting, the frustration of trying to organize your time and meet deadlines and settling into your college career?
 Adjusting to a foreign setting will present similar experiences, but will offer its own challenges and require special skills for coping.

 Learning the phases of cultural adjustment, recognizing normal symptoms of culture shock, acquiring strategies for coping while abroad and acknowledging when you need help are the main aspects of cultural adjustment covered in this web site.

 Do not underestimate the impact culture shock will exert on your experience abroad, and do not for one fleeting moment think you will be immune.
 Those who do not take the time nor make the effort to learn about themselves, culture shock and their host country will face more severe, longer lasting culture shock.
 Students tend to be rather resilient and open-minded; and therefore, do cope quite smoothly if they are mentally prepared for the experience.
 So embrace the concept of culture shock, recognize the realities and begin your journey prepared.We'll begin by answering a few commonly asked questions posed concerning cultural adjustment.
 The material below relies heavily on the following work and is highly recommended: Kohls, L. Robert (1984), Survival Kit for Overseas Living: For Americans planning to live and work abroad (2nd edition).
 Maine: Intercultural Press, Inc.